zamfi/cca-programming-electronics-fall-2016-wednesday/hw/week9.md

   - In class, you'll start to write a proposal for your final project.
 If you have questions about a particular component or concept, bring it or bring a prototype.

-2. Prepare for the in-class quiz on Monday, November 7!
+2. Prepare for the in-class quiz on Wednesday, November 9!
 As a reminder, here are the rules and expectations for the quiz:

    - Open-notes -- bring whatever notes you wish, including the practice quiz!
 Printed-out notes are fine.
    - No electronic devices allowed -- no mobile phones, no laptops, no tables, no kindles, no Arduinos -- in short, nothing electronic and nothing that can run code (except your brain!)